charlynebuerki/data-visualization-project-2021-cam/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

 Because of the current pandemic, the hospitality sector has been hit hard.
 Regardless of recent relaxations of safety measures and the increase in vaccinations, we expect that this year again, holidays in Switzerland will be favoured and encouraged by the government for the Swiss population instead of staying abroad.
 To encourage this, we plan on giving an insight into the best Airbnb locations in three major regions of Switzerland: Geneva, Vaud and Zurich.
 Through our visualisations, locals will have the ability to choose the best locations corresponding to their criteria and favour local tourism.
+Local Airbnb listings owners will equally benefit from more in-depth knowledge about the clients' demands at a regional level, allowing them to tailor their listing to the gathered data.
+In other words, they will be able to maximize profit by adapting their offer to the regional demands.

 ### Exploratory Data Analysis